 The calf stretch helps improve or maintain flexibility and range of motion for CMT patients.
 (Carter et al., 1995).
 Therefore, it is important to minimize muscle imbalances through a regular stretching program.
-Stretching of the calf (ankle plantarflexor muscles) is recommended for most individuals with CMT at the time of diagnosis.
-A yearly evaluation by a physical therapist can help identify other joints that lack full range of motion.
+A regular stretching program can help minimize muscle imbalances.
 There is a lack of research regarding the optimal frequency and duration of stretches performed by an individual with CMT.
 However, for healthy individuals, the American College of Sports Medicine recommends that static stretches, stretches that occur when the muscle is at its maximum length while maintaining proper joint alignment, be held for 10-30 seconds at a time, with 2-4 repetitions per stretch in order to attain 60 seconds of stretching per muscle group (Garber et al., 2011).
 Additionally, it is important that stretching occurs when the muscle is warmed. either with light physical activity or a hot bath.
 For most individuals, a stretching program can be performed 2-3 times per week; however, it has been noted that greater joint range of motion can result from daily stretching.
 Therefore, for individuals with CMT who are more prone to range of motion limitations, daily stretching is recommended.
 Participating in a yoga program may also be a way of improving flexibility and joint range of motion (as well as strength and balance).
 While there is no published literature regarding the use of yoga in individuals in CMT, its benefits have been well documented in other populations.
-Consulting with your health care providers and a yoga instructor is ideal for safe and effective participation. \ Applying for Disability Insurance: My Experiences BY MICHAEL NEEDLEMAN, ESQ., CMTA ADVISORY BOARD IMPORTANT DISCLAIMER:
+Consulting with your health care providers and a yoga instructor is ideal for safe and effective participation. ★ 6 Applying for Disability Insurance: My Experiences BY MICHAEL NEEDLEMAN, ESQ., CMTA ADVISORY BOARD IMPORTANT DISCLAIMER: